Axwabo/slocLoader/README.md

 Rotation offsets are specified using **Euler angles, _not Quaternions_.**

+# Spawning objects in-game

+The `sl_spawn` command can be used to spawn assets through the Remote Admin.
+Required permission is `FacilityManagement`

+Example: `sl_s MyObject`

+The asset has to be defined as in [automatic spawning](#automatic-spawning)

+Your position and horizontal rotation will be applied to the objects by default.
+To modify this behavior, use the `sl_position` and `sl_rotation` commands.

+For example, `sl_pos 0 1000 0` will spawn the specified object at the coordinates **0, 1000, 0** (x, y, z)

+To clear the current settings, simply type `sl_pos` or `sl_rot` to remove the defined values.

 # API usage

 The plugin offers various methods to make loading objects easy.